Which is the best Mac for making and editing music? We round up the best computing options for musicians. Updated, 30 October 2014.

 See: Mac mini review

-The great thing about the Mac mini is that it has four USB 3.0 sockets, as well as a Thunderbolt connection, a Firewire 800 connection and a HDMI output socket; as well as Audio In and Audio Out connections.
+The great thing about the Mac mini is that it has four USB 3.0 sockets, as well as two Thunderbolt 2 connections, SDXC Card Slot, Gigabit Ethernet and a HDMI output socket; as well as Audio In and Audio Out connections.
 The downside is that you need to attach a keyboard, mouse, and monitor but these can be purchased separately or reused from an old Mac or PC.

-It is, however, a small solution which also makes it ideal for carrying in and out of recording studios (as long as you pack a small keyboard and display).
+It is, however, a small solution, which makes it ideal for carrying in and out of recording studios (as long as you pack a small keyboard and display).

 iMac: Best all-in-one solution for making music